 Additional Tribal Government Programs

-Indian Health Service & Native Hawaiian Health Care Systems
+Indian Health Service and Native Hawaiian Health Care Systems

 $6 billion to be allocated to the Indian Health Service and Native Hawaiian Health Care Systems